Last updated: 6/28/23

 We will post brief updates periodically on our Apply page to let applicants know about where we are in the admissions process.
 We do not provide updates specific to an individual applicant.
 Please check the Apply page instead of contacting our office because we will direct you to the Apply page.
 Even if the date may be old; it is the where we are in admissions.
 Thank you.

 Each area within the Psychology Department has a different timetable for reviewing applications.
 Most areas begin to make selections in January and will contact applicants by phone or e-mail for interviews beginning in February, although some could happen in March or even early April.
-We encourage applicants to visit if they have been invited to do so, and can sometimes, but not always, assist in at least partial funding of travel expenses.
-For applicants who are unable to visit (due to cost or time, etc), interviews by phone or skype can be arranged.
 The Graduate Program Office does not know who will receive invites until after the applicants have been contacted by faculty or research staff directly.
 We also will not know if an area is done extending invitations.
 You could try contacting an area faculty directly (via our directory) to ask, but whether you receive a reply is up to the individual.
 Please respect their time during admissions.
 Please resist contacting the Graduate Program Office to ask these questions because we do not know (sorry!).